To travel to North Korea is one thing that most people think is very expensive, time-consuming, and difficult, but those people could not be wronger.

 Next day we are off to the DMZ, the line of border between North and South Korea, I had already been to the DMZ from the South Korean side, and it was quite interesting to see how the sides want to tell you what happened, while South will tell you their side of the story, the story that North tells you is complete opposite.

-While the South Korean side was overcrowded with tourist groups from around the world, the Northside was complete opposite thereto, I was the only one there.
+While the South Korean side was overcrowded with tourist groups from around the world, the Northside was the complete opposite to it, I was the only one there.
 So the soldiers were quite talkative and even happy to be taken picture off

 First, you will have to go to the North Korean Peace museum, the same building that the armistice got signed the armistice was signed on July 27, 1953.